Technica-Corporation/ipls_anomaly_detection/README.md

    > **_NOTE:_**  The "-n" flag will publish normal data, while the "-a" flag will publish anomaly data

-   Once the data is flowing you will see the error scores being published back to the Front-end.
+   Once the data is flowing you will see the error scores being published back to the Frontend.

    ![demo_architecture](resources/frontend2.png)